cs340-24/color_sort/cpp_ver/README.md

 Written by Shanna Wallace<br>
 Updated: 2/10/2024

-This is a C++ implementation of a Color Sort game.
+This is a C++ implementation of a Color Sort game.<br>
-This version of the game only prints in 1 color, so it will use letters instead of colors.
+**This version of the game only prints in 1 color, so it will use letters instead of colors.**

 ## What is Color Sort?
 Color Sort is a puzzle game that starts with blocks of various colors shuffled up in bottles.
 You are given 1 empty bottle if there are 2 or 3 colors to be sorted and 2 empty bottles if there are 4+ colors.<br>